COVID-19 pandemic in Latvia: Mid 2020

 On 7 April, The Cabinet of Ministers decided to extend the state of emergency by another month until 12 May with the same restrictions in place.

 On 7 May, The Cabinet of Ministers extended the state of emergency until 9 June, but eased some of the restrictions.
 Notably, starting 12 May, outdoor and up to 3-hour indoor gatherings of up to 25 people would be allowed while observing the two-metre distancing and providing disinfectants.
 A mouth and nose cover would be required in public transport.
 Travel and tourism would also be allowed within the three Baltic states.
 By 22 May, travel from the EU was reopened.
 On 22 May, the contact-tracing app "Apturi Covid" (lit.
 Stop Covid) was released that could be voluntarily downloaded and followed Google and Apple API standards.

 The state of emergency ended on 10 June, while restrictions remained in effect—face cover in public transport, 2-metre distancing, as well as various restrictions on gatherings and public events.
 On 16 June, the government met with various experts to discuss the possible second wave.
 Dumpis warned that the pandemic was not over and that the situation had to be closely monitored.
-State-paid test availability was extended from end of June until the end of summer.
+Starting from 10 June, state-paid tests were made available.
+Originally intended to end at the end of June, state-paid testing was extended to the end of summer.

 At the start of July, Dumpis remarked that the greatest risk of new cases came from travel and import of the virus from other countries.
 The small outbreaks observed the following week were attributed to personal gatherings.
 Due to the case increase, some restrictions were restored for catering facilities.
 On 15 July, penalties for not observing the self-isolation rules were approved.
 By the end of July, epidemiologist Jurijs Perevoščikovs, director of the SPKC's Department for Risk Analysis and Prevention of Infectious Diseases, said that stricter restrictions were not needed at the time.
 On 20 July, testing was made mandatory for guest workers, Perevoščikovs remarked that guest workers would not significantly increase the risk of infection.

 After a regular weekly meeting, Levits and Kariņš stated that various contingency plans being made for the likely second wave of the virus.

 Dumpis argued that keeping the rates low in Latvia relied heavily upon measures and stricter rules in other countries.
 By 25 September, arrival from all EU countries (except The Vatican) required self-isolation upon arrival in Latvia.